SUSTAINING A DIVERSE AND INCLUSIVE ORGANISATION

 Always ensuring access to a wide variety of views and perspectives.

 At Harrison Holgate we believe that to build and sustain a diverse and inclusive organisation D&I needs to be driven from Board level down and integrated into every core people process.
 We are critically aware of our role in this and regularly monitor our placement levels to track our own involvement.
-In one of our latest reviews for example we showed that during Q1 2020 39% of the people placed within just one of our business units met D&I criteria.

 Increasingly, employers are recognising the business benefits of improving diversity and inclusion within their workforce.
 This is from the top down, with diverse boards making diverse decisions and so on.
 By recruiting individuals from a range of backgrounds, be it gender, age, ethnicity or sexuality, businesses gain access to a far wider variety of views and perspectives and this will impact productivity in a positive way.